 (g) with respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us (I) TheCompany has disclosed the impact of pending litigations on its nancial position in itsnancial statements (ii) The Company has made provision as required under the applicablelaw or accounting standards for material foreseeable losses if any on long-termcontracts including derivative contracts and (iii) There has been no delay in transferringamounts required to be transferred to the Investor Education and Protection Fund by theCompany.

 To the Independent Auditor's Report of even date on the Standalone Financial Statementsof Radha Madhav Corporation Limited

 On the basis of checks as considered appropriate and in terms of the information andexplanations given to us we report as under:

 (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.

-(b) As per the information and explanations given to us physical verification of fixedassets has been carried out and no material discrepancies were noticed on suchverification.In our opinion the frequency of verification is reasonable having regard tothe size of the Company and nature of its business.
+(b) As per the information and explanations given to us physical verication o f fixedassets has been carried out and no material discrepancies were noticed on such verication.In our opinion the frequency of verication is reasonable having regard to the size of theCompany and nature of its business.

-(a) As per the information furnished the Company has not granted any loans secured orunsecured to companies firms or other parties covered inthe register maintained under Section 189 of the Companies Act.
+As per the information furnished the Company has not granted any loans secured orunsecured to companies firms Limited liability partnership or other parties covered inthe register maintained under Section 189 of the Companies Act.

-(b) As the Company has not granted any loans secured or unsecured to companies firmsor other parties covered in the register maintained under section 189 of the Companies Act the Clause (iii)(a) and (iii)(b) are not applicable.
+(b) As the Company has not granted any loans secured or unsecured to companies rms orother parties covered in the register maintained under section 189 of the Companies Actthe Clause (iii)(a) (iii)(b) and (iii)(c) are not applicable.